-Continued from previous page Field Description SUBMIT_TYPE The object type that is submitted when the trigger is activated.
+Continued from previous page Field Description ACTIVE States whether the trigger is active or not.
+ACTION The Trigger Action that takes place is either the submit of a job or a rerun of the triggering job.
+SUBMIT_TYPE The object type that is submitted when the trigger is activated.
 SUBMIT_NAME The object type that is submitted when the trigger is activated.
 SUBMIT_SE_OWNER The owner of the object that is submitted.
 SUBMIT_PRIVS The privileges for the object that is to be submitted.
 MAIN_TYPE Type of main job (job/batch).
 MAIN_NAME Name of the main job.
 MAIN_SE_OWNER Owner of the main job.
 MAIN_PRIVS Privileges for the main job.
 PARENT_TYPE Type of parent job (job/batch).
 PARENT_NAME Name of the parent job.
 PARENT_SE_OWNER Owner of the parent job.
 PARENT_PRIVS Privileges for the parent job.
 TRIGGER_TYPE The trigger type that describes when it is activated.
 MASTER Indicates whether the trigger submitted a master or a child.
+IS_INVERSE In case of an inverse trigger, the trigger is regarded to belong to the triggered job.
+The trigger can be regarded as some kind of callback function.
+This flag has no effects on the trigger's behaviour.
 SUBMIT_OWNER The owner group that has to be used with the Submitted Entity.
 IS_CREATE Indicates whether the trigger reacts to create events.
 IS_CHANGE Indicates whether the trigger reacts to change events.
 IS_DELETE Indicates whether the trigger reacts to delete events.
 IS_GROUP Indicates whether the trigger handles the events as a group.
-MAX_RETRY The maximum number of trigger activations in a single Submitted Entity.
-SUSPEND Specifies whether the submitted object is suspended.
-RESUME_AT Time of the automatic resume.
-RESUME_IN Number of time units until the automatic resume.
-RESUME_BASE Time unit for resume_in.
-WARN Specifies whether a warning has to be given when the activation limit is reached.
 Continued on next page